Growing marijuana can be confusing when you don’t know what to expect.

 Germinate your plants 2 months before it usually stops freezing.

-Once you believe the freezing temperatures have ended, set your plants outside, but don’t transplant them immediately.
+Once you believe the freezing temperatures have ended, set your plants outside, but don’t transplant your marijuana plants immediately.
 Keep them in a container for a month.

 That way, when the weather is too cold or too windy, you can easily place your plants indoors for a day.